Should I Watch..? 'Star Wars: The Last Jedi'

 What's the big deal?

 Star Wars: The Last Jedi (also known as Star Wars: Episode VIII - The Last Jedi) is an epic sci-fi adventure film released in 2017 and is the eighth instalment of the Star Wars franchise.
 Written and directed by Rian Johnson, the film is the second in the sequel trilogy and follows The Force Awakens.
 Returning cast members include Mark Hamill, Carrie Fisher in her final screen appearance, Daisy Ridley, Adam Driver, John Boyega, Oscar Isaac and Andy Serkis while newcomers Laura Dern, Benicio Del Toro and Kelly Marie Tran join the cast.
 The film follows force-sensitive Rey as she tries to persuade Luke Skywalker to join the Resistance against the First Order, which is targeting the dwindling Resistance forces with no mercy shown.
 The film was a smash at the box office with global earnings in excess of $1.33 billion and was also a hit with critics with some claiming the film was the best Star Wars film since The Empire Strikes Back.
-It will, of course, be followed by another film - Episode IX - due for release in December 2019.
+It will, of course, be followed by another film - Episode IX - The Rise Of Skywalker - due for release in December 2019.

 What's it about?